dshanske/simple-location/readme.txt

 == Description ==

-Completely rewritten from the initial version.
-Supports the collection and basic display of location data for both posts and pages.
+Completely rewritten...again.
+Supports adding geo coordinates to a post, and will be supporting saving a location as a venue for reuse.

 It supports retrieving location using the HTML5 geolocation API.
-As it stores the GeoData in a WordPress standard format, GeoData can be also be stored by the mobile WordPress apps.
+As it stores the GeoData in a WordPress standard format, Geodata can also be added from other plugins.

-Offers the opportunity to change the timezone on a per-post basis.
+Offers the opportunity to change the timezone on a per-post basis for those posts from far off locations.

 == Other Notes ==